Cursor Automations, without drift

 - reviewer can trace each edit to one repo

-5) MCP is added before the permission review.
-That is the fastest way to create a future incident.
-The Model Context Protocol spec is clear that tool access and data access need consent and control, and Cursor’s MCP docs are the place to verify how that shows up in the product.
-The fix is MCP Boundary Check: list the server, the data it can reach, the user approval path, and the rollback plan.
+Adding MCP before the permission review is the fastest way to create a future incident.
+The Model Context Protocol spec is clear that tool access and data access need consent and control, and Cursor's MCP docs show how that lands in the product.

-Connector power without review is just hidden blast radius.
-If the team cannot explain the boundary, the automation is not ready.
+Run one check before anything goes live.
+List the server, the data it can reach, the user approval path, and the rollback plan.
+Connector power without review is just hidden blast radius, and if the team cannot explain the boundary out loud, the automation is not ready.

 # Automation intake checklist